weaveworks/profiles/README.md

     This will start a local `kind` cluster and installs the `profilesubscription`, `source` and `helm` controllers.

+1. deploy an example catalog `kubectl apply -f examples/profile-catalog-source.yaml`

+1. To query the catalog API run `kubectl -n profiles-system port-forward <profiles-controller-pod-name> 8000:8000` to enable access to the API and use
+[pctl](https://github.com/weaveworks/pctl) to query, for example: `pctl search --catalog-url http://localhost:8000 <profile-name>`

-1. Then subscribe to the example [nginx-profile](https://github.com/weaveworks/nginx-profile): `kubectl apply -f examples/profile-subscription.yaml` and deploy an example catalog `kubectl apply -f examples/profile-catalog-source.yaml`
+1. Currently `pctl` does not support creating the profile subscription resource from the catalog for you, use the example resource `examples/profile-subscription.yaml` to subscribe to the example [nginx-profile](https://github.com/weaveworks/nginx-profile): `kubectl apply -f examples/profile-subscription.yaml`

 1. The following resources will be created as part of a Helm-based Profile install:
     - ProfileSubscription (the parent object)